pytest-dev/pytest/doc/en/explanation/pythonpath.rst

 pytest as a testing framework needs to import test modules and ``conftest.py`` files for execution.

-Importing files in Python (at least until recently) is a non-trivial processes, often requiring changing :data:`sys.path`.
-Some aspects of the import process can be controlled through the ``--import-mode`` command-line flag, which can assume these values:
+Importing files in Python is a non-trivial processes, so aspects of the import process can be controlled through the ``--import-mode`` command-line flag, which can assume these values: